Welcome to today's edition of the Rush 24-7 podcast.

 He flipped the race card on the stage.

-He said that if Congress does not seat Roland Barrers, it would be a shame for uh Congress not to have at least one black in the Senate.
+He said that if Congress does not seat Roland Barris, it would be a shame for a Congress not to have at least one black in the Senate.

-Well, he said, and and also he said that uh Roland Barris should not be lynched or hung, you know, kind of bringing back all those uh Southern uh Klu Klux Klan scenarios.
+Well, and also he said that Roland Barris should not be lynched or hung, you know, kind of bringing back all those Southern Ku Klux Klan scenarios.

 We'll be back with your calls after this.

-Yes, Walter, I was wondering what would it take to get this uh coming shipwreck turned around of Social Security in Medicare.
+Yes, Walter, I was wondering what would it take to get this coming shipwreck turned around on Social Security and Medicare?

 I mean, Medicare is approaching a half a trillion annually.

-LBJ said it would top out at nine billion.
+LBJ said it would top out at $9 billion.

 And look what happened when President Bush just tried to privatize just a bit of Social Security.